grafana/beyla/docs/sources/config/index.md

 At the end of this document, there is an [example of YAML configuration file](#yaml-file-example).

-Currently, the eBPF-autoinstrumentation tool consist of a pipeline of components which generate, transform, and export traces from HTTP and GRPC services.
+Currently, the eBPF auto-instrumentation tool consist of a pipeline of components which generate, transform, and export traces from HTTP and GRPC services.
 In the YAML configuration, each component has its own first-level section.

-The architecture below shows the different components of the eBPF-autoinstrumentation tool.
+The architecture below shows the different components of the eBPF auto-instrumentation tool.
 Dashed boxes can be enabled and disabled according to the configuration.

 ![](img/architecture.png)